zeromq/netmq/docs/pub-sub.md

 **HighWaterMark**

-The <code>SendHighWaterMark/ReceiveHighWaterMark</code> options set the high water mark for the specified socket.
+The `SendHighWaterMark/ReceiveHighWaterMark` options set the high water mark for the specified socket.
 The high water mark is a hard limit on the maximum number of outstanding messages NetMQ shall queue in memory for any single peer that the specified socket is communicating with.

 If this limit has been reached the socket shall enter an exceptional state and depending on the socket type, NetMQ shall take appropriate action such as blocking or dropping sent messages.

-The default <code>SendHighWaterMark/ReceiveHighWaterMark</code> value of zero means "no limit".
+The default `SendHighWaterMark/ReceiveHighWaterMark` value of zero means "no limit".

-You would set these 2 options using the <code>xxxxSocket.Options</code> property as follows:
+You would set these 2 options using the `xxxxSocket.Options` property as follows:

-+  <code>pubSocket.Options.SendHighWatermark = 1000;</code>
++  `pubSocket.Options.SendHighWatermark = 1000;`
-+  <code>pubSocket.Options.ReceiveHighWatermark = 1000;</code>
++  `pubSocket.Options.ReceiveHighWatermark = 1000;`

 **Slow Subscribers**